-Below we offer a quick listing of recent reports and publications from CESA.
-More resources from CESA and other organizations can be found in the Resource Library.
+Below we offer a quick listing of CESA's recent reports and publications.
+A complete list of CESA's publications can be found in the Resource Library.

-The EPA Clean Power Plan and State RPS Programs, by Edward A. Holt, Ed Holt & Associates, Inc. This paper is intended to help inform states as they think through how state Renewable Portfolio Standards (RPS) policies might interact with the EPA's Clean Power Plan (CPP), including consideration of state RPSs in state CPP plans.
-May 2016
+The EPA Clean Power Plan and State RPS Programs, by Edward A. Holt, Ed Holt & Associates, for CESA..
+This paper is intended to help inform states as they think through how state Renewable Portfolio Standards (RPS) policies might interact with the EPA's Clean Power Plan (CPP), including consideration of state RPSs in state CPP plans.
+May 2016.

-A Summary Guide to Wood Biomass Heating Programs of CESA Members, by Val Stori, CESA Project Director.
-Advanced wood biomass heaters (also known as hydronic heaters or biomass boilers) are becoming more commonplace in the U.S. market.
-Several state clean energy programs provide incentives for advanced biomass heaters; most of the programs are in the Northeast and the northern tier of the west coast.
+A Summary Guide to Wood Biomass Heating Programs of CESA Members, by Val Stori, CESA.
 This document surveys current and planned activities of CESA member states that are focused on the deployment of modern, high-efficiency, wood heating systems.
 March 2016.

 Vermont Solar Cost Study: A Report on Photovoltaic System Cost and Performance Differences Based on Design and Siting Factors, prepared for CESA and the Vermont Department of Public Service Clean Energy Development Fund by Leigh Seddon, L.W.
 Seddon, LLC.
 This report analyzes installation cost and performance differences between different types of solar photovoltaic (PV) installations in Vermont.
 It examines solar facilities built on existing buildings, on new structures such as parking lot canopies, and projects built on open pasture land.
-Cost data is based on solar facilities built between September 2014 and September 2015.
 February 2016.

 Directory of State Clean Energy Programs and Policies for Low-Income Residents.
 This directory surveys current and planned state activities that seek to bring the benefits of clean energy to low-income residents and communities.
 It focuses primarily on clean energy generation, but also covers some energy-efficiency initiatives.
 It does not include low-income weatherization programs.
 We will update this document periodically to keep it current and useful as a directory of relevant state programs and policies.
 December 2015.

-Clean Energy Champions: The Importance of State Policies and Programs, by Warren Leon, Executive Director, CESA.
-This report provides the first-ever comprehensive look at the ways in which states are advancing clean energy and suggests how to further encourage growth.
-The report describes the many important ways that states across the nation are supporting clean energy generation and markets.
+Clean Energy Champions: The Importance of State Policies and Programs, by Warren Leon, CESA.
+This report provides a comprehensive look at the ways in which states are advancing clean energy and suggests how to further encourage growth.
 It highlights 31 case studies from 22 states, covering a variety of state programs such as renewable portfolio standards, rebates for purchasing solar panels, and wind energy tax credits, as well as lesser known ones to build necessary infrastructure, grow small businesses, and protect consumers.
 June 2015.

-Renewable Thermal in State Renewable Portfolio Standards, by Samantha Donalds, CESA Program Associate.
-Although RPSs have historically focused on electricity generation, some states include renewable thermal power for heat generation.
-Among those 12 states, there is significant variation in (1) the eligible renewable thermal technologies, (2) how energy output is measured and monitored, (3) how REC values are determined, and (4) how the technologies are classified in the RPS.
+Renewable Thermal in State Renewable Portfolio Standards, by Samantha Donalds, CESA.
 This report provides an overview of how states across the country are incorporating renewable thermal technologies into their RPS programs.
 April 2015.

-The California Energy Commission's New Solar Homes Partnership Program Case Study: Promoting Greener, Better Housing in California, by Samantha Donalds, CESA Program Associate.
+The California Energy Commission's New Solar Homes Partnership Program Case Study: Promoting Greener, Better Housing in California, prepared by Samantha Donalds (CESA) for the California Energy Commission.
 This case study analyzes data from the California Energy Commission’s New Solar Homes Partnership Program, part of California’s comprehensive statewide solar program, the California Solar Initiative.
-At the time this study was conducted, the New Solar Homes Partnership Program had installed 14,100 solar energy systems totaling 45 megawatts of capacity.
-This case study was prepared by the Clean Energy States Alliance for the California Energy Commission.
 March 2015.

 Residential Property Assessed Clean Energy: A Connecticut Program Viability Assessment.
 The Connecticut Green Bank commissioned the Clean Energy States Alliance to prepare a report on the legal framework, need for, and viability of establishing a Residential Property-Assessed Clean Energy (R-PACE) program in Connecticut.
 January 2015.

 Planning and Implementing a Solarize Initiative: A Guide for State Program Managers, by Nate Hausman and Nellie Condee, CESA.
-The New England Solar Cost-Reduction Partnership, a coalition of five New England States managed by CESA, has produced a new report on a successful model for reducing solar costs through collaborative purchasing by public agencies.
-This guide features detailed cases studies of two particularly well-developed and successful programs from New England: Solarize Connecticut and Solarize Mass.
-Solarize is a group purchasing program for solar PV systems that lowers acquisition costs for rooftop solar installations.
-As more homeowners join the group purchasing program, the cost goes down, because of a tiered-pricing plan with reduced prices for more participation.
-The guide will be helpful to program managers and other stakeholders in states across the country seeking to develop their own Solarize programs.
+This guide features detailed cases studies of two particularly well-developed and successful Solarize programs from New England—Solarize Connecticut and Solarize Mass—to help program managers in states across the country develop Solarize programs.
 September 2014.

-A Model of Collaborative Solar Purchasing: The Alameda County Renewable Energy Procurement Project, by Samantha Donalds, Program Associate, CESA.
-Alameda County, California, in collaboration with two local non-profit organizations, is facilitating wide-scale renewable energy adoption across a four-county area through a groundbreaking collaborative solar purchasing project among local public agencies.
+A Model of Collaborative Solar Purchasing: The Alameda County Renewable Energy Procurement Project, by Samantha Donalds, CESA.
 The Regional Renewable Energy Procurement Project (R-REP) is the largest multi-agency solar procurement project in the US.
-Beyond its size, R-REP incorporates extensive workforce development goals, along with several other improvements on previous approaches to collaborative purchasing.
 This case study provides an overview of the R-REP project, with an emphasis on best practices that can be used as a model by other public agencies and local governments.
 May 2014.